addianto/learn-head-first-android/README.md

 ## Notes

+The following are my notes on reading and trying the exercises from the book.

+### Chapter 5: The User Interface

 - Use `android:layout_alignX` (X can be `ParentTop`, `ParentRight`, etc.) to put view element at position relative to its parent `RelativeLayout`.
     - `layout_alignLeft`, `layout_below` and others to align view